Pooky-s/CyberDeck-KeyPad/README.md

 - Copy/paste the EspTinyUSB library (EspTinyUSB -> [sources](#sources)) under `<arduino_installation_dir>/libraries`
 - Compile and upload the `.ino` file located `./src/<name>.ino`

-If you don't have a proper development environment, or need more informations go to `./docs/README.md` (-> to be adde)
+If you don't have a proper development environment, or need more informations go to `./docs/README.md` (-> to be added)

 ### TODO
 - Software